Troubleshoot script errors in Splunk Enterprise Security

 Troubleshoot script errors from modular inputs in Splunk Enterprise Security.
 If you see a message about a script exiting abnormally or a script that is in an unknown state, investigate the script and stanza that produced the error.

 Audit - Script Errors search replaces a configuration check script and creates Splunk messages to warn about non-zero exit codes that result from scripts in your Splunk deployment.

 |The script did not run successfully.||Review the log files for the script.
 Run the script manually to see if it runs successfully, and review the exit code that results.||Address the reasons why the script exited with a non-zero exit code.|

 |The script ran successfully with a non-zero exit code.||Run the script manually to see if it runs successfully, and review the exit code that results.||Include the script in the suppression for the search so that it does not display messages for this script.|

 |The script is in an unknown state.
 There is a stop time for the script, but no exit status or start time.||Check the modular input settings to confirm they are correct.||Correct the modular input settings.|

-If needed, you can prevent messages about specific scripts by modifying the match syntax in the
+Ignore the script error messages about specific scripts by modifying syntax in the

-To reduce the frequency of messages about specific scripts rather than prevent them from appearing, throttle the alerts.
+Reduce the frequency of messages about specific scripts instead of preventing them from appearing by throttling the alerts.
 Set up alert throttling for the

 Audit - Script Errors search based on the necessary values, such as the